Skip to main content

 In Practice

-A typical risk management workflow includes these steps: (1) Identify potential risks through brainstorming with the programme team and key stakeholders; (2) For each risk, document the threat (what could happen), vulnerability (why it's possible), likelihood (how probable), and impact (how severe if it occurs); (3) Calculate a risk score (often likelihood x severity); (4) For high-scoring risks, agree on mitigation strategies (actions to reduce likelihood or soften impact); (5) Assign ownership and track mitigation progress; (6) Review the register quarterly or when conditions change.
+A typical risk management workflow includes these steps: (1) Identify potential risks through brainstorming with the program team and key stakeholders; (2) For each risk, document the threat (what could happen), vulnerability (why it's possible), likelihood (how probable), and impact (how severe if it occurs); (3) Calculate a risk score (often likelihood x severity); (4) For high-scoring risks, agree on mitigation strategies (actions to reduce likelihood or soften impact); (5) Assign ownership and track mitigation progress; (6) Review the register quarterly or when conditions change.

-Example: A health programme identifies the risk that district health officials could reassign key clinic staff.
+Example: A health program identifies the risk that district health officials could reassign key clinic staff.
 The team mitigates this by building relationships with district health supervisors, offering refresher training accessible to new staff, and documenting all protocols in accessible manuals.

 Related Topics

-• Assumptions, Conditions that must hold for your theory of change to work
+• Assumptions: Conditions that must hold for your theory of change to work

-• Theory of Change, The causal logic linking activities to outcomes
+• Theory of Change: The causal logic linking activities to outcomes

-• MEL Plans, The comprehensive framework for monitoring, evaluation, and learning
+• MEL Plans: The comprehensive framework for monitoring, evaluation, and learning

-• Adaptive Management, How to adjust strategy based on changing conditions
+• Adaptive Management: How to adjust strategy based on changing conditions

 At a Glance